MicrosoftDocs/mixed-reality/mixed-reality-docs/voice-design.md

 ### "Select"

+Saying "select" at any time will activate whatever the gaze cursor is pointing at.

+>!Note
-In HL1, saying "select" at any time would activate whatever the gaze cursor was pointing at.
-In HL2, the gaze cursor needs to first be invoked by saying the word "select".
+>In HoloLens 2, the gaze cursor needs to first be invoked by saying the word "select".
 Say, "select" again to activate.
 To hide the gaze cursor, simply use your hands -- airtap or touch an object.

 ### See it, say it